Chemical analysis and bioaccumulation of ‘forever chemicals’ in aquatic organisms

 Interview dates: Will be confirmed to shortlisted candidates

-Start date: May or September 2021 depending on availability of successful candidate
+Start date: September 2022 / January 2023 depending on availability of successful candidate

 For queries please contact Dr Ivan Kourtchev.

 Perfluoroalkyl substances, or PFAS are a group of man-made chemicals that are manufactured and used in a variety of industries around the world (e.g. textiles, household products, food processing, construction, electronics).

 People can be exposed to PFAS in different ways, including food (e.g. fish, fruit, eggs, and egg products) and drinking water, which can lead to significant health effects (Sunderland et al., 2019).
 Because of their extreme persistence in the environment, PFAS are often referred to as the ‘forever chemicals’.
 Due to toxicological effects of PFAS, their production is restricted in the Western countries, but they still can be imported in consumer goods such as carpets, textiles, paper and packaging, coatings, rubber and plastics.

 Among a range of PFAS, perfluoro-2-propoxypropanoic acid (also known as GenX), which is mainly produced to make nonstick coating surfaces for cookware, was introduced commercially as a replacement for perfluorooctanoic acid (PFOA).
 Since it was introduced only recently, the effects of GenX in biological systems (incl. humans) remain widely unknown.
 GenX was proposed as a safe substitute for PFOA, mainly due to its significantly lower biopersistence as compared to PFOA.
 GenX chemicals have been found in surface water, groundwater, finished drinking water, rainwater, and air emissions in some areas.